 Wallers has been called “a mother church indeed” because it instituted 15 other churches and also the “mother of preachers”.
-Called to the ministry were John Waller, Absalom Waller, John Billingsley, James King, William Waller, Addison Lewis, Joseph Billingsley, E. V. Peyton, Thomas Pugh and Calvin Sacra.
+Called to the ministry were John Waller, Absalom Waller, John Billingsley, James King, William Waller, Addison Lewis, Joseph Billingsley, E. V. Peyton, Thomas Pugh, Calvin Sacra, and John Shutlock.

 The original frame meeting house was replaced in April 1850 by a new brick structure.
 Unfortunately, in 1873, a fire damaged it severely and it was rebuilt in 1874.
 A cemetery was established in July 1898 as a resting place for dearly beloved members.
 In April 1868, it was resolved that a Sabbath School be organized.
 In 1953, a new addition was approved for a Sunday school building and was dedicated in June 1954.
 In 1979, a large Sunday school addition was erected with a new kitchen and fellowship hall.
 The need for a parsonage became evident and upon completion, it was first occupied in 1964.